PaulStapel/PaulStapel/README.md

 I've got a personal webpage now!
 Check it out: [Paul's Particles](https://paulstapel.github.io)
 \
 \
 I'm currently studying physics, mathematics and computer science.
-Besides that, I also manage my website, work as a data-analyst and write (code).
+Besides that, I also manage my website, work as a data analyst and write (code).
 \
 \
 You can always ask me about my personal projects.
 I love to talk about how I study/work, my philosophy and cooking :)